Michael Reyes Andrillon

 email@example.com | 971.230.1291

-Michael’s previous professional positions include Youth Outreach Coordinator for the Snake River Housing GEAR UP grant in Prescott, WA; Admissions Counselor for Washington State University Vancouver; and, more recently, Director of Inclusion and Access for the Linfield College School of Nursing.
+Michael’s previous professional positions include GEAR UP Coordinator in Prescott, WA; Admissions Counselor for Washington State University Vancouver; and Director of Inclusion and Access for the Linfield College School of Nursing.

 Michael is an alumni of Rural Development Initiatives' Community Leadership Program, the Hispanic Chamber Latino Leadership program, and the Oregon Health Authority DELTA program.
 He currently serves on the board of Familias en Acción and is part of Latino Network’s Unid@s for Oregon Class VII.

 Michael was born in Puerto Rico and raised in military communities across the country and even in Germany.
 Through these experiences, Michael was exposed to many diverse cultures and places.

 Michael enjoys spending time with his wife April, son Fidel and their dog Duke.
 He is also a self-professed nerd who loves science fiction, playing his Xbox and practicing taekwondo.